Guide

 The washer cannot confirm that the door is shut properly.

-Hotpoint Washing Machine F17
+LG Washing Machine dE3

 Common balance and spin fault codes